The 2018 Stein Lecture: John G. Roberts, Jr., Chief Justice of the United States

 For media inquiries, please contact the Law School’s Director of Communications, Mark Cohen, at (612) 625-6691 or firstname.lastname@example.org.

 Rules of courtroom decorum will be followed.
-No purses, backpacks, bags, cell phones, cameras, or recording devices will be allowed in the lecture hall.
-These items must be checked at Coat Check.
+No purses, backpacks, bags, umbrellas, cell phones, cameras, or recording devices will be allowed in the lecture hall.
+We encourage you not to bring them.
+Coat check will be available if needed.

 Doors open at 3:00 p.m.
 Please plan to arrive early and be seated by 3:45 p.m. for the event to start on time at 4 p.m.
 No unfilled seats will be allowed to be saved.